Jim Butterworth (entrepreneur)

-Jim Butterworth is a technology entrepreneur, documentary filmmaker, and former investment banker and venture capitalist.
+Jim Butterworth is an American technology entrepreneur, documentary filmmaker, and former investment banker and venture capitalist.
 He is the president and founder of Naked Edge Films, which has produced more than thirty documentaries that have won an Oscar, two Alfred I. duPont Silver Batons, a Peabody, and have been nominated for six Emmys.
 He also is the co-founder of the nonprofit documentary production company Incite Productions, and a director and producer of the award-winning film Seoul Train.
 He is the inventor of 53 U.S. and foreign patents in the field of streaming media that are generally considered among the most cited and relevant intellectual property with respect to streaming.

 In 2007, he was awarded the Dartmouth College Martin Luther King Jr. Social Justice Award.
 In 2008, he was inducted into the Georgia Tech College of Engineering Academy of Distinguished Engineering Alumni.
 He formerly served on the Georgia Tech Advisory Board and is a Member Emeritus of the Georgia Tech ISyE Advisory Board.